serde_json_borrow 0.8: Faster than SIMD?

 .add_plugin(BPUTrasher::default());

-You can run the benchmarks yourself with cargo bench
+You can run the benchmarks yourself with cargo bench on the

 https://github.com/serde_json_borrow/tree/blog_post_benchmark

-branch in the serde_json_borrow
+branch in the serde_json_borrow github repo.

-The benchmarks below are the worst case configuration for serde_json_borrow
+The benchmarks below are the worst case configuration for serde_json_borrow:

 - Only

-is tested (but the data is alreadyString
+OwnedValueis tested (but the data is alreadyString). - The

-feature is enabled, which allows for escaped keys in JSON objects.
+cowkeysfeature is enabled, which allows for escaped keys in JSON objects.

 Accessing the Parsed JSON

-One of the main differences between serde_json_borrow
+One of the main differences between serde_json_borrow and serde_json is that serde_json_borrow uses a Vec for objects

-instead of a BTreeMap
+instead of a BTreeMap.

 This improves deserialization performance, but reduces read-access performance for very large objects.